facebook/react/docs/docs/lists-conditional-rendering.md

 Given the current state of your application you can assign elements as the value of variables, then only render the needed element.

 In the example below we have a stateful component named `<LoginControl />`.
 We use a boolean value `this.state.loggedIn` to track if the user is logged in.
 If logged in, we want to render `<LogoutButton />`.
 If logged out, we want to render `<LoginButton />`.
-Depending on the value of `this.state.loggedIn`, we use `loginButton` to hold the element.
+Depending on the value of `this.state.loggedIn`, we use `loginButton` to store the element to be rendered.

 The highlighted lines below show where `loginControlButton` is created and set to a default value of "`<LoginButton />`", then where it conditionally gets changed depending on current state, and finally where `{loginControlButton}` is rendered.